Skip to main content

 Bush Fire Management Committee (BFMC)

-A BFMC is a forum where a group of stakeholder organisations, including landholders, land managers, fire authorities and community organisations, coordinate the bush fire management of their local area.
+A BFMC is a committee made up of a range of stakeholders in order to ensure the whole community has a say on bush fire management activities.
+Members include landholders, land managers, fire authorities and community organisations.
 BFMCs are responsible for preparing, coordinating, reviewing and monitoring the Bush Fire Risk Management Plan (BFRMP) for their area.
-There are 56 BFMCs in NSW.
+There are 52 BFMCs in NSW.

 Bush Fire Risk Management Plan (BFRMP)